 With apoc.periodic.iterate you provide 2 statements, the first outer statement is providing a stream of values to be processed.
-The second, inner statement processes one element at a time or with iterateList:true the whole batch at a time.

 The results of the outer statement are passed into the inner statement as parameters, they are automatically made available with their names.